 The toledoth model does not negate the claims of Scripture given about itself since:

 "All scripture is inspired by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work."
 (2 Timothy 3:16,17)

 "First of all you must understand this, that no prophecy of scripture is a matter of one's own interpretation, because no prophecy ever came by the impulse of man, but men moved by the Holy Spirit spoke from God."
-(2 Pet 1:20, 21)
+(2 Peter 1:20, 21)

 For a thorough and helpful discussion of the toledoth model for the contributors to the source books Moses used to write Genesis, see Henry Morris, The Genesis Record, Creation-Life Publishers, San Diego, CA. 1976.
 See also the Introductory Notes to the Harper Study Bible published by Zondervan.
 James Montgomery Boice also discusses this authorship model in his outstanding commentary, Genesis (Baker Books, 1998).
 The substantive model for the internal structure of Genesis as described above is found in P. J. Wiseman, Ancient Records and the Structure of Genesis, (Thomas Nelson Publishers, New York 1985) Added March 14, 1992

 THE BOOK OF GENESIS: A. NAME AND OUTLINE (by R. K. Harrison)